 A complete assessment of the ulcer and its surrounding tissue is crucial.
 Serial wound measurements, biopsy, and cultures are essential for quantitative evaluation of the wound.
 Qualitative evaluations include visual appearance and odor.
 A fruity smell, for instance, is associated with pseudomonas infection.
-In the visual assessment of the wound, we are looking for any possible erythemas, edema, fluid discharges, crepitations, or abscess collections.
-Inspect wound edges for any possible formation of hyperkeratotic tissues which tends to halt the tissue healing.
+In the visual assessment of the wound, we are looking for any possible erythema, edema, fluid discharges, crepitations, or abscess collections.
+Inspect wound edges for any possible formation of hyperkeratotic tissues, which tends to halt tissue healing.
 A hyperkeratotic border results from increased stress on the tissue; therefore, the focal pressure should be evaluated.
-Debridement of hyperkeratotic tissue, which can entrap fluid, is essential to increase the wound healing.
+Debridement of hyperkeratotic tissue, which can entrap fluid, is essential to improve wound healing.

 Quantitative measurements should be checked at every clinic visit.
-A comparison of the wound dimensions, including the width, length, and depth over time allows for the evaluation of the wound contracture.
+Comparing the wound dimensions, including the width, length, and depth over time allows for evaluating the wound contracture.
 Ulceration discharge cultures can be obtained to target antibiotic therapy in the presence of an infection.
-To rule out any malignant changes in long-standing ulcers, a biopsy is performed.
+A biopsy is performed to rule out any malignant changes in long-standing ulcers.

 Ulcer infection should be treated to prompt wound healing.
 Soft-tissue infections can be examined clinically.
 Classic clinical signs of an infection are pain, swelling, heat, redness, and loss of function.
 Systemic symptoms include fever, nausea, vomiting, diarrhea, and chills.
 Laboratory work for cellulitis should include creatinine, bicarbonate, comprehensive metabolic panel (CMP), erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and complete blood count (CBC) with differential.

 Radiographic evaluation is also essential in the overall management of ulcers.
-X-rays can assist in osteomyelitis assessment or detecting the gas gangrene.
-MR Images are useful in the assessment of deeper abscess collections and making definitive diagnoses.
+X-rays can assist in osteomyelitis assessment or detecting gas gangrene.
+MR Images are useful in assessing deeper abscess collections and making definitive diagnoses.
 CT and bone scans can occasionally be used for visualization of bony alterations.

 Radiographic Imaging is essential to rule out the structural deformities in ulcers.
 A plantar pressure measuring device can detect the peak pressures at specific locations and can be used to identify any underlying bony deformities.
 The evaluation and treatment of all three Imaging modalities are crucial since any bony deformities in the foot along with a PAD or neuropathy can place a patient at an increased risk of ulcer formation.